emwap/stream-paper/paper.md

 # Streams for EDSLs

-Our new monadic representation of streams is a natural fit for embedded domain specific languages and work particularly well with the technique of combining shallow and deep embeddings [@svenningsson2013combining].
+Our new monadic representation of streams is a natural fit for embedded domain specific languages and works particularly well with the technique of combining shallow and deep embeddings [@svenningsson2013combining].
 Monads can be embedded in an EDSL using the technique by @genericmonads11.
 Embedding monads in this way gives fusion for free since the host language applies the right monads laws automatically.

-Feldspar [@FeldsparIFL2010] has a stream library using a monadic embedding.
+Feldspar [@FeldsparIFL2010] has a stream library that uses a monadic embedding.
 The stream library is almost identical to the Haskell library presented in Section [Efficient Monadic Streams].
 The stream type is the same except using a different embedded monad.
-The only difference for the programmer is that Feldspar requires some constraints on functions which allocate to memory, since not all Haskell types can be allocated in Feldspar.
+The only difference for the programmer is that Feldspar requires some constraints on functions which allocate memory, since not all Haskell types can be allocated in Feldspar.

 # Evaluation